nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/custom_resources.md

   noindex: false # false (default) or true
 ---

-## Introduction to Custom Resources

 Custom Resources in Oakestra provide a mechanism to extend the system’s API dynamically by introducing new resource types.
-Inspired by Kubernetes’ Custom Resources, this feature allows developers to define and manage tailored data structures to meet specific needs, enabling Oakestra to adapt to a wide range of scenarios.
+Inspired by [Kubernetes’ Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), this feature allows developers to define and manage tailored data structures to meet specific needs, enabling Oakestra to adapt to a wide range of scenarios.

 This section demonstrates how to create, manage, and utilize Custom Resources within Oakestra.

+{{< callout context="tip" title="Why should developers use Custom Resources?" icon="outline/rocket" >}}

 Custom Resources in Oakestra enable:
 1. **Dynamic API Extensions**: Add new resource types to the system beyond the default ones.
 2. **Declarative Management**: Store and retrieve structured data through API endpoints.
 3. **Custom Logic**: Use controllers to act on the data defined by the Custom Resources, enabling automation and state management.

+{{< /callout >}}

 ---